jinchenglee/CarND-Behavioral-Cloning/README.md

   - Steps:
   - 1. Training from scratch with left/center/right images augmented from udacity dataset.
 With this alone, car will crash into wall on black bridge on track1.
   - 2. Train based on step 1 result but with original udacity dataset, not the augmented one.
 That's it.

+* Track1 at 14, 24, 30 mph solid
+  - Changed database from pickle to tables(HDF5)
+  - Changed to use keras image generator, used random shear, zoom, rotation.
+  - Alternating between local recorded track1 and udacity dataset, used 1-2 times of left/right augmented track1 dataset, achieved the stable state.
+  - Still failed badly on track2.
+Has to deal with overfitting.